helpers/handlebars-helpers-examples/dest/inspect/property.md

 }
 **Project Name**:
 {
-  "name": "helper-lib-examples"
+  "name": "handlebars-helpers-examples"
 }
 **Project Description**:
 {
-  "description": "Shows how to use helpers from helper-lib with Assemble."
+  "description": "Shows how to use helpers from handlebars-helpers with Assemble."
 }

 ## Debug Info